kathrinmzl/LoanGuard/README.md

 ### Code Validation
 All python code within the `app_pages`and `src` directories as well as the `app.py` file has been validated for PEP8 compliance using Code Institute’s [PEP8 Linter](https://pep8ci.herokuapp.com/).
 No issues remain.

-All code within the `.ipynb` files in `jupyter_notebooks` directory has been checked not to exceed 79 characters per line.
+All code within the `.ipynb` files in `jupyter_notebooks` directory has primarily been checked not to exceed 79 characters per line.
+Some whitespaces remain.

 ## Unfixed Bugs